TelegraphCreative/abodu-fed/site/content/pages/3.service/index.md

       type: card_slider__cards__card
       card_slider__cards__card--length: '1 Day'
       card_slider__cards__card--heading: 'Home Visit'
-      card_slider__cards__card--copy: 'We come meet you in person to check on a few things and ensure your backyard and Abodu are a great fit.'
+      card_slider__cards__card--copy: 'We meet you in person to check on a few things and ensure your backyard and Abodu are a great fit.'
       card_slider__cards__card--note: null
       '#hidden': true
     -